ion-channel/anion/lib/users/docs.md

   - `signupAws`

     - description: user accounts can be created in two different ways: [Request an api key](https://ionchannel.io/contact/) or they can log into their AWS console and search for ion channel in the AWS Marketplace.
-By subscribing to ion channel, a user would be redirected to the ion channel consoleto create their account
+By subscribing to ion channel, a user would be redirected to the ion channel console to create their account
     - parameter: object
       - customer
         - type: string